Biochar application to soils

 • Heavy metal or other pollutants in biochar applied to agricultural soils

 Project Developers shall assign a likelihood and severity score of each risk, and provide an explanation of their choices.
-The VVB and Riverse’s Certification team shall evaluate the assessment and may recommend changes to the assigned scores.
+The VVB and Rainbow’s Certification team shall evaluate the assessment and may recommend changes to the assigned scores.

-All risks with a high or very high risk score are subject to a Risk Mitigation Plan, which outlines how Project Developers will mitigate, monitor, report, and if necessary, compensate for any environmental and/or social harms.
+Any identified material risk (defined as issues with a risk score of moderate or higher) shall be subject to a Risk Mitigation Plan, which outlines how Project Developers will mitigate, monitor, report, and if necessary, compensate for any environmental and/or social harms.

 Additional proof may be required for certain high risk environmental and social problems.

-The Project Developer, the Riverse Certification team, or the VVB may suggest additional risks to be considered for a specific project.
+The Project Developer, the Rainbow Certification Team, or the VVB may suggest additional risks to be considered for a specific project.

 Note that the life-cycle GHG reduction calculations account for the climate change impacts of most environmental risks.
-Nonetheless, Project Developers shall transparently describe any identified GHG emission risks in the risk evaluation template.
+Nonetheless, Project Developers shall transparently describe any substantial and sensitive GHG emission risks in the risk evaluation template.

-All risk assessments must also address the Minimum ESDNH risks defined in the Riverse Standard Rules.
+All risk assessments must also address the Minimum ESDNH risks defined in the Rainbow Standard Rules.

 GHG quantification